llcawc/pscss/README.md

 The plugin uses the [Embedded Sass Host](https://www.npmjs.com/package/sass-embedded) (Dart SASS as `sass-embedded`) compiler for sass/scss files.

-[PostCSS](https://github.com/postcss/postcss) is used with the `postcss-import` and `postcss-preset-env` plugins to support importing CSS fragments for css/pcss files, new style standards, and target browsers.
+[PostCSS](https://github.com/postcss/postcss) is used as default with the `postcss-import`, `postcss-nested` and `autoprefixer` plugins to support importing CSS fragments for css/pcss files, to unwraps nested rules the way Sass does and to add vendor prefixes, using data from Can I Use.

+However, if the "presetEnv" option is enabled, only the `postcss-import` and `postcss-preset-env` plugins are used to support importing CSS fragments, new style standards and target browsers.

 PostCSS is also used for all files for CSS minification (plugin `cssnano`), including target browser compatibility (via the browser list).